 10. Burials times are arranged on Monday to Friday (excluding Bank holidays) between the hours of 9.15am – 1:30pm.

 The time arranged for a committal, graveside or ashes burial service is the time when the cortege should be at the graveside.
-We allow upto one hour for the complete service.
+We allow up to 45 minutes for the complete service.

 11. The burial authority may, from time to time, need to make certain burial times unavailable because of operational issues.